michealroberts/pwi/README.md

 ### Disclaimer

-This project is not affiliated with Planewave Instruments or observable.space in any way.
+This project is not affiliated with PlaneWave Instruments or observable.space in any way.
 It is a community-driven project.
 All trademarks and logos are the property of their respective owners.
-The PWI4 software is the property of Planewave Instruments.
+The PWI4 software is the property of PlaneWave Instruments.

 ### License